Rolan Bykov: Early life

 Bykov's father was a military and intelligence officer of mixed Polish-Czech ancestry originally named Semyon Geronimovich Gordanovsky.
 He started his career by participating in World War I and making a successful escape after being taken captive by Austria-Hungary.
 During the Russian Civil War he fought as part of the 1st Cavalry Army led by Semyon Budyonny.
-Between 1924 and 1926 he worked in Cheka and regularly visited Germany under different passports.
+From 1924 till 1926 he worked in Cheka and regularly visited Germany under different passports.
 His last code name was Anton Mikhailovich Bykov which he adopted as a real name.
 He was later promoted to a high-ranking position in the Communist Party of the Soviet Union and served as a managing director at various enterprises.

 Bykov's mother also changed her name from Ella Matusovna to Olga Matveevna at one point.
 While Bykov regularly referred to her and her relatives as «Ukrainians», she was in fact a daughter of a prosperous Jewish NEPman.
 She wanted to become an actress and finished two courses of a theater institute, but was expelled for truancy.

 Between 1937 and 1947 Bykov studied in Moscow schools.
 In 1939 he joined a youth theatrical studio organized by a Pioneers Palace where he met Alexander Mitta, Boris Rytsarev and Igor Kvasha.
 During the Battle of Moscow his family was evacuated to Yoshkar-Ola for three years, although his father chose to stay and volunteered for the front line.
 In 1947 he entered the Boris Shchukin Higher Theater College to study acting under Vera Lvova and Leonid Shikhmatov.